You can change the network type of an Application Load Balancer (ALB) instance as needed.

 6. Return to the Instance Details tab to check the value of the Network Type parameter.

 It takes about 1 minute to apply the change.
-If the value of the Network Type parameter on the Instance Details tab changes to Public, it indicates that the ALB instance has switched to a public IP address.
+If the Network Type parameter on the Instance Details tab displays Public next to IPv4, the network type of the ALB instance is changed to Internet-facing.

-After an ALB instance switches to a private IPv4 address, all public IP addresses are disassociated from the ALB instance.
+After the network type of an ALB instance changes to internal-facing, all public IP addresses are disassociated from the ALB instance.
 The DNS records of the ALB instance are also updated.
 Proceed with caution.

 1. Log on to the ALB console.